Vultrlabs/ViperVenom/README.md

 running build_exe

 ...

-[+] To Use This Payload Securely, Use This Unique Key to Start The Listener: b'RG3BR6Q20JRB3yclBtCEhZvQ1250f9SOGq0RWYfDoPQ='

-[*] Please Keep This Unique Key in a Safe Place, You Won't Be Able to Run the Listener Without it!
 [*] Done Generating Payload.
-[*] Would You Like to Start Listener?
 ```
 PLEASE store this random key somewhere safe, copy the whole line including the b letter and the quotes and paste it in a note, you'll require this key so the target machine
 will connect back to do, otherwise,